Do I need a passport for international travel?

 How long does it take to get my passport?

-Passports can take up to 10 weeks to be process and returned.
+Passports can take up to 10 weeks to be processed and returned.
 You should allow plenty of time before your expected travel date to receive your passport.
 If you need a passport immediately, the U.S. State Department can expedite the passport application.

 You are encouraged to send your renewal, amendment or application in by express courier service (such as FedEx or UPS) and include a pre-paid airbill to return the passport by express courier.